katerina-tziala/fullstackopen2019/part8/README.md

 <h3>Running the App</h3>

-To run the app locally, both parts of the app (backend and frontend) should run in parallel.
+To run the app locally, both parts of the app (backend and frontend) should run in parallel (different terminals).
 Follow the instructions in the *README* file, located in the root folder of each part, to compile and run the app locally.

 **Note:** Currently, there is only one user that can log in the app.
 The credentials to log in can be found in the *README* file in the  [**library-graphql-frontend**](https://github.com/katerina-tziala/fullstackopen2019/tree/master/part8/library-graphql-frontend) folder.